webcityro/vocal_plasyer/README.md

-# Vocal Player - Vue.js Version
+# Vocal Player

-A video player application built with Vue.js 3 and Electron, featuring subtitle support and a modern UI.
+A modern video player built with Vue.js 3 and Electron, featuring subtitle support, a modern UI, and the ability to read subtitles out loud using text-to-speech (TTS).

+Build for those who can't or don't want to read subtitles, this player uses your system's Romanian voice to automatically speak subtitle lines, making videos more accessible.
 ## Features

+- **Reads subtitles out loud (TTS)**: Automatically speaks subtitle lines using your system's Romanian voice, making videos accessible for those who can't or don't want to read subtitles.
 - Video playback with support for multiple formats (MP4, AVI, MKV, MOV, WMV, FLV, WebM, M4V)
 - Subtitle support (SRT, VTT, ASS, SSA, SUB)
 - Modern, responsive UI with hover effects